 I will explain to you how to read this PFD or PFS with the help of the real drawing.
 Check the PFD that you are going to learn.

-Now look at this PFS or PFD, well both are same.
-You can see the PFS of OSBL part of plant fuel oil and slop tank.
+Now look at this PFS or PFD, well both are the same.
+You can see the PFS of the OSBL part of the plant fuel oil and slop tank.

-Let’s check the equipment that are used in this system.
-Here you can see the tank, pumps, exchanger, vessel, strainer and jet mixture.
+Let’s check the equipment that is used in this system.
+Here you can see the tank, pumps, exchanger, vessel, strainer, and jet mixture.
 On top of any PFD, you can see the list of all the major equipment along with its size and capacity.

 All the main process lines are shown as a dark black line, and the thin black lines are minor process lines.
 Aero heads on the line show the direction of the flow.

 Fuel oil is coming from other ISBL units.
 You can see the incoming aero with a dark head.
 If there is no dark head and simple aero is there like this, it means the line is coming from the same unit.